Why You Need An Email Marketing Strategy For Your HVAC Company

 STEP 1: Get their email address and permission to use it.

-The first this you need to do to start building an email marketing strategy for HVAC business is to get potential customers to buy into letting you email them.
+The first thing you need to do to start building an email marketing strategy is to get potential customers to buy into letting you email them.

 We are starting by giving them a reason to provide you with their email address.